pew/hello/docker/docker.md

 docker pull nginx
 ```

-have a look into nginx docker image
+have a look into nginx docker image or a running container

 ```
+docker ps # get the id
-docker run -t -i nginx /bin/bash
+docker exec -i -t bb8658e2b9d0 /bin/bash
 ```

 start docker image with mounted filesystem